Seventeen killed in battles near Iraq's Baiji refinery

 The group, which also holds territory in Libya and has sympathisers in Egypt, highlights the spread of Islamist militancy since the 2011 Arab Spring uprisings that toppled veteran autocrats who had repressed hardline groups.

-Iraq's government hoped to gain momentum after the army and its Shi'ite militia allies seized back Saddam Hussein's hometown of Tikrit in April following a month-long battle.
+Iraq's government hoped to gain significant momentum after the army and its Shi'ite militia allies seized back Saddam Hussein's hometown of Tikrit in April after a month-long battle.

-But the Shi'ite-led government faced a setback last month when the insurgents captured Ramadi, provincial capital of Anbar Province, the country's Sunni heartland.
+But the Shi'ite-led government faced a setback last month when Islamic State captured Ramadi, provincial capital of Anbar Province, the country's Sunni heartland.

-Iraq's army, which has largely proven ineffective against the insurgents, relies heavily on Iranian-backed Shi'ite militias as well as on U.S.-led air strikes to try to slow the momentum of Islamic State.
+Iraq's army, which has largely proven ineffective against the insurgents, relies heavily on Iranian-backed Shi'ite militias as well as on U.S.-led air strikes to slow the momentum of Islamic State.

-The group has used executions, sometimes videotaped, to strike fear into residents of areas it captures to try to sustain a self-proclaimed caliphate.
+The group has used beheadings and executions, sometimes videotaped, to strike fear into residents of areas it captures to try to create a self-sustaining caliphate and redraw the map of the Middle East.